Disk Evolution Study Through Imaging of Nearby Young Stars (DESTINYS): V721 CrA and BN CrA have wide and structured disks in polarised IR: Observational results

 Dedicated flux-calibration frames were acquired to allow conversion to physical flux units for the final data products and to ensure proper centring of the star.
-Specifically, the calibration frames consisted of short exposures of the target star, with no coronagraph; from these, the total-intensity flux (or Stokes I frame) of the star is compared to its tabulated magnitude in the 2MASS catalogue as photometric calibration of the photon counts.
-Lastly, additional corrections are applied to the polarised fluxes measured at the detector, as explained in detail in \citet{vanHolstein+2020:irdisDPI}, to account also for instrumental polarisation effects along the optical path of SPHERE/IRDIS.
-Using this calibration technique, the final data products do not suffer from Strehl-ratio issues that instead can arise from calibrating with photometric standard stars.
+Specifically, the calibration frames consisted of short exposures of the target star with no coronagraph; from these, the total-intensity flux (or Stokes I frame) of the star was compared to its tabulated magnitude in the 2MASS catalogue as photometric calibration of the photon counts.
+Lastly, additional corrections were applied to the polarised fluxes measured at the detector, as explained in detail in \citet{vanHolstein+2020:irdisDPI}, to also account for instrumental polarisation effects along the optical path of SPHERE/IRDIS.
+Using this calibration technique, the final data products are not affected by Strehl-ratio issues that instead can arise from calibrating with photometric standard stars.

 The observations consisted of 14 polarimetric cycles, each containing four exposures taken at half-wave plate (HWP) switch angles \ang{0}, \ang{45}, \ang{22.5}, and \ang{67.5}.
 The observing strategy was pupil tracking \citep{vanHolstein2017:irdis}, which allows rotation of the field of view (FoV) in time with respect to the detector.
 The N\_ALC\_YJH\_S coronagraphic mask with an inner working angle of \SI{92.5}{mas} was used for the scientific frames to suppress the central starlight.
-The data was reduced with the IRDAP v1.3.4 tool\footnote{\url{https://irdap.readthedocs.io/en/latest/}} \citep{vanHolstein+2020:irdisDPI}.
-The default settings were adopted for this reduction to apply polarimetric differential imaging (PDI, \citealt{Kuhn+2001}) and produce the frames corresponding to the Stokes parameters $I$, $Q$, $U$, \Qphi{} and $ U_\phi $.
+The data were reduced with the IRDAP v1.3.4 tool\footnote{\url{https://irdap.readthedocs.io/en/latest/}} \citep{vanHolstein+2020:irdisDPI}.
+The default settings were adopted for this reduction to apply polarimetric differential imaging (PDI; \citealt{Kuhn+2001}) and produce the frames corresponding to the Stokes parameters $I$, $Q$, $U$, \Qphi{}, and $ U_\phi $.
 The azimuthal Stokes parameters \Qphi{} and $U_\phi$ were calculated according to the definitions of \citet{deBoer+2020:irdisDPI}: